Who needs an airport transit visa

 Please note that an airport transit visa only allows a short stay in the international transit area, neither leaving the airport’s international transit area nor overnight stays are possible.

-Airport transit privilege does not apply and you will need a transit visa:
+Airport transit privilege does not apply and you will need a short stay visa:

 - If you have to pick up your baggage and/or have to check in again (please verify with your airline)